 Addenda: Attachments that help further define nuances of an offer (e.g. startup, space, joint appointment, welcome).
 Created by the unit.
 See Addenda section below for approval expectations.

+Once the finalist has been approved by the dean and OtP, the unit may begin the term sheet process.
 Typically, the unit head or dean's representative will complete the term sheet, documenting the terms of the university’s offer to the candidate.
 The head may choose to use the offer summary to confirm initial terms with the candidate.
 (Note: If it is important that the candidate receive an official contingent offer at this point, the dean may decide to ask to OtP to generate an initial official contingent offer letter at this point, revising later once all terms are confirmed.)

 * Only Deans and approved delegates may submit term sheets to OtP.